 Providing supplies from zones other than where the Primary Delivery Points are assigned may only be done upon mutual agreement of Buyer and Seller.
 Buyer shall not be obligated to agree to accept such supplies from other zones but shall not unreasonably withhold such agreement.
 Such alternate arrangements are also subject to FGT’s tariffs and operational ability to allow supplies from secondary sources.
 Seller may provide supplies from storage at any time, subject only to FGT’s tariffs and operational capability.

-If due to operational constraints on FGT, Buyer is unable to take supplies on FGT from Buyer’s Primary Delivery points, Seller is only obligated to provide replacement supplies on FGT if and to the extent Buyer and Seller reach a mutual agreement on alternate supply and price.
+If due to operational constraints on FGT, Buyer is unable to take supplies on FGT from Buyer’s Primary Delivery points, Seller is only obligated to provide replacement supplies on FGT if and to the extent Buyer and Seller reach a mutual agreement on alternate supply.
+Scheduled outages will be addressed at earliest notification.

 2. Supply Cuts: Buyer agrees to notify Seller of gas supply cuts within one hour of receiving this information from FGT during normal business hours, and at least one hour prior to the nomination deadline outside normal business hours including holidays and weekends.